+Value-Added Services must be approved by the Department.
 For each Value-Added Service proposed, the MCO must:

-- Define and describe the Value-Added Service; - Specify the applicable service areas for the proposed Value-Added Service; - Identify the category, group or managed care program of members eligible to receive the proposed Value-Added Service if it is a type of service that is not appropriate for all members; - Note any limitations or restrictions that apply to the Value-Added Service; and - Describe if, and how, the MCO will identify the Value-Added Service in the encounter data.
+- Define and describe the Value-Added Service; - Specify the applicable service areas for the proposed Value-Added Service; - Identify the category or group of members eligible to receive the proposed Value-Added Service if it is a type of service that is not appropriate for all members;

+- Note any limitations or restrictions that apply to the Value-Added Service; and - Describe if, and how, the MCO will identify the Value-Added Service in the encounter data.